HND Specialist Make Up

 In a nutshell

-This course covers the advanced and technical skills and knowledge needed to work in make up for film, TV and theatre.
+This higher level course covers the advanced technical skills and knowledge needed to work in the make up industry for film, TV and theatre.

 This course is for you if...